 You can choose the Project Management Essentials course to fulfill a requirement for The Master Certificate in Project Management

-Project Management Essentials will be held at the Memorial Union on the Fort Hays State University Campus, Hays, Kansas.
+Project Management Essentials will be held at the Sternberg Museum in Hays, Kansas.